hito-xyz/docs/Hito User's Guide/README.md

 [Back to top](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#users-guide-to-your-beta-hito-hardware-wallet)

 ## IV.
-How To: transfer crypto from software wallet or exchange to Hito ##
+How to transfer crypto from software wallet or exchange to Hito ##

 1. Open the Hito app at [app.hito.dev](https://app.hito.dev/)
 2. Choose the network (ETH, BTC, etc.) in the Hito app